interaktivarum/rfid2server/README.md

 # nfc2server

-nfc2server detects NFC/RFID tags and sends server requests on when a new tag is detected or removed.
+nfc2server detects NFC/RFID tags and sends server requests when a new tag is detected or removed.

 ##Hardware

 ###Raspberry Pi
 http://raspberrypi.org

 Any model should work, but these are the models that are tested and confirmed to be working:
 * Raspberry Pi 3 Model B v1.2